arvindr21/priority/README.md

 <p align="center">
   <b>An Eisenhower Matrix implementation for productivity</b></br>
-  <sub>Use this readme generator to easily generate beautiful readme's like this one!
-Simply extend your <code>package.json</code> and create a readme blueprint.
-On Github, the README file is like the landing page of your website because it is the first thing visitors see.
+  <sub>Use this priority generator to easily generate beautiful priority's like this one!
+Simply extend your <code>package.json</code> and create a priority blueprint.
+On Github, the priority file is like the landing page of your website because it is the first thing visitors see.
 You want to make a good first impression.<sub>
 </p>

 <br />